 Our working capital was \$269.0 million at December 31, 2005, an increase of \$56.8 million from the working capital at December 31, 2004 of \$212.2 million.
 Our ratio of current assets to current liabilities was 2.2 to 1 at December 31, 2005, compared with a ratio of 2.1 to 1 at December 31, 2004.
 Cash and cash equivalents totaled \$59.0 in the aggregate at December 31, 2005, up from \$41.0 million at December 31, 2004.
 The increase is primarily due to an increase in cash and cash equivalents following the 2005 Senior Note offering and subsequent pay down of our outstanding debt under our revolving credit facilities.
 Excluding the impact on cash, working capital increased \$38.8 million partially due to our Indal acquisition made in the first quarter of 2005.
 The remainder of the increase was driven mainly by increases in inventory of \$26.9 million and accounts receivables of \$21.6 million.
-Inventory balances rose primarily as a result of build up for expected increases in sales in 2006 and strategic initiatives to lower turn-around time for deliveries.
-Accounts receivable increased due to the timing of contractual billings and industry cycles, partially offset by collection of receivables from certain large projects outstanding at December 31, 2004.
+Inventory balances rose primarily as a result of build up for expected increased due to the timing of contractual billings and industry cycles, partially offset by collection of receivables from certain large projects outstanding at December 31, 2004.
 Unbilled receivables increased substantially due to funding and other operational delays by certain customers as well as increased contracts for which progress billings do not apply.
 Partially offsetting these increases in working capital requirements was an increase in accounts payable and accrued expenses associated with the build up of inventories and higher accrued compensation.